openhpc/cloudwg/tutorials/pearc20/getting-started.md

 * EventEngine accounts are temporary, but free - you will not need to enter any payment information.
 * Within an EventEngine account, you will *not* need to create an IAM user; your login user will already have the required permissions to take any actions needed in the console.
-* Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard - note however that if you use the EventEngine keypair, you will need to edit and CloudFormation templates you deploy to adjust the key name.
+* Instead of creating your own keypair, you can use the pre-created key whose contents were shown on the EventEngine dashboard - note however that if you use the EventEngine keypair, you will need to edit any CloudFormation templates you deploy to adjust the key name.
 For simplicity, we suggest just creating a new SSH key as per the instructions provided here.

 All documented instructions assume you will work from a Cloud9 browser-based terminal/IDE - you can follow the instructions below to create a Cloud9 environment to work from.
 Alternatively, users who are already familiar with the AWS CLI can apply the API keys from the dashboard to their own local environment.